Henry McIntire

-Henry Martyn McIntire (March 19, 1835 – January 16, 1863) was an American lawyer and soldier who served as lieutenant colonel of the 1st Pennsylvania Reserve Regiment during the American Civil War.
+Henry Martyn McIntire (March 19, 1835 – January 16, 1863) was an American military officer who served as lieutenant colonel of the 1st Pennsylvania Reserve Regiment during the American Civil War.
 Severely wounded at the Battle of Glendale in June 1862, he resigned from the Union Army and succumbed to his wounds six months later.

 Early life and education

 McIntire was born on March 19, 1835, in Woodside and grew up in Elkton, Maryland.
 His father was Andrew McIntire.
 He received his education at the Tennent School located in Hartsville, Pennsylvania.
 He went on to receive a Bachelor of Arts degree from Yale University in 1856 and was a member of Delta Kappa Epsilon.
 He attended Yale Law School and read law with Joseph J. Lewis in West Chester, Pennsylvania.
 McIntire gained admittance to the Chester County bar on September 15, 1858.
 He practiced law in West Chester until the outbreak of the Civil War in 1861.